JanSharp/inserter-throughput-lib/notes.md

 - [ ] maybe add weighting to prefer negative deviations over positive ones

-- [ ] make sure the inserter throughput measuring is actually accurate
+- [x] make sure the inserter throughput measuring is actually accurate
+- [ ] measurement is accurate, yes, however when picking up from belts timing plays a huge role.
+Measurement pauses help with it but it's still not great.
+It would be better if each segment between pauses was measured truly separately and then ones with nearly identical averages get discarded.
+After that it can take the average of all the "unique" ones, making reducing the chance of uneven weights for some timings

 - [ ] pausing should not reset auto pause
   - [ ] add button to reset auto pause instead